apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/migration/feature-and-limit-list-mysql.md

 * Precheck module: None
 * Structure initialization module
   * The user-defined type is not supported.
   * The database character set other than UTF-8 is not supported.
+(If the source library is utf8mb4, characters in the source library that exceed the expression range of UTF-8 can't be correctly parsed during the module migration process.)
 * Data initialization module
   * Character sets of the source and sink databases should be the same.
 * Data incremental migration module